A Short Guide on Scientific Writing

 很抱歉,此内容仅适用于英文。

-Scientific writing is an art and skill that must be learned by repetitive practice of reading, writing, and revising.
-A well written manuscript not only has better chances of being published, but also goes a long way in increasing the potential impact of your work within the scientific community.
+Scientific writing is both an art and a skill that must be learned through repeated practice in reading, writing, and revising.
+A well-written manuscript not only has a better chance of being published, but also goes a long way towards increasing the potential impact of your work within the scientific community.

-The task of converting scientific results into a peer-reviewed publication can be daunting, both for native and non-native English speakers alike.
-The following style guide contains a list of simple recommendations and conventions that may help you avoid some of the more common pitfalls when writing a scientific text.
+The task of converting scientific results into a peer-reviewed publication can be daunting for both native and non-native English speakers.
+The following style guide contains simple recommendations and conventions that may help you avoid some of the most common pitfalls when writing a scientific text.

 Introduction